evendoom/jammers/README.md

 2. Frequent user goals

-    - Easily log in onto my dashboard
+    - Easily log into my dashboard

         - The user can click on the 'Login' button on the intro page.
 This will lead the user to a page asking for the username and password.
 If both fields are correct, the user can then access his dashboard.